Parliament Hill Rehabilitation: Timeline

-Buildings undergoing rehabilitation
+Buildings

 Centre Block

-Planning for the major rehabilitation of Centre Block is currently underway.
-The building will have to be emptied prior to initiating the rehabilitation.
-Until the major rehabilitation begins, ongoing maintenance and repair work is being carried out.
+A major rehabilitation of Centre Block is currently underway.
+The building has been emptied prior to initiating the rehabilitation, which aims to restore the building's crumbling stonework, frescos and stained glass and also replacing mechanical, electrical and fire safety systems.
+Until the major rehabilitation begun, maintenance and repair work was carried out.

-The Centre Block is scheduled to close in 2019.
+The Centre Block closed on December 12, 2018, and renovations may take up to 2028 or longer.

 East Block

 The exterior rehabilitation work underway on the East Block aims to preserve the building's distinctive characteristics.
 Planning and building investigation work is underway and will include an upgrade to the masonry work on the 1867 Wing of the building.
 Rehabilitation work has also begun on the Northwest Tower, which will include structural and seismic reinforcement and the installation of a new copper roof.

 The East Block rehabilitation work is scheduled to be complete by 2022.

 West Block

 Both the interior and the exterior of the building will be rehabilitated, which will include the restoration of the masonry, modernization of life-safety systems and seismic upgrades.
 The rehabilitation will include construction of a permanent courtyard infill and the first phase of a visitor welcome centre.
 Public Works and Government Services Canada will enclose the courtyard of West Block for use as a temporary legislative chamber while Centre Block is out of commission.

 The West Block re-opened in 2018.